 Getting Around Slovakia

 The most efficient way to see Slovakia’s points of interest is to rent a car and drive around the country on a little self-guided tour.
-This will allow you to see not just Slovakia’s tourist spots but also the many smalls towns and hidden attractions mentioned in this guide that would be hard to reach without a car.
-While buses and trains connect the large cities of Slovakia, it would usually take several stops and many long hours to reach many of the country’s hidden gems via public transportation. 👉🏽 Click here to search for rental cars in Slovakia
+This will allow you to see not just Slovakia’s tourist spots but also the many small towns and hidden attractions that would be hard to reach without a car.
+While buses and trains connect the large cities of Slovakia, it would usually take several stops and many long hours to reach many of the country’s hidden gems via public transportation.

 If you prefer guided tours, you can visit some of the most beautiful castles mentioned in this article on a Slovakia Castles Private Full-Day Tour which departs from Bratislava.